Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Oldest son Joseph Marie, born at Assumption in September 1804, married Marie, daughter of fellow Acadian Pierre Comeaux, at the Plattenville church, Assumption Parish, in February 1834.
 Their son Osémé Joseph or Joseph Osémé, called Osémé, was born in Assumption Parish in December 1834.
 Their daughters married into the Daigle and Heriard families.
 Joseph Marie died in Assumption Parish in November 1845; the priest who recorded his burial said that Joseph was 43 years old when he died, but he was only 41.

 Osémé married Adeline, daughter of fellow Acadian Henry Breaux and widow of Joseph Landry, at the Paincourtville church, Assumption Parish, in October 1860.
 Two years later, in September 1862, when his wife was pregnant, Osémé enlisted in Company H of the 2nd Regiment Louisiana Cavalry, raised in Assumption Parish, which fought in Louisiana.
 Daughter Marie Melodia was born near Paincourtville in February 1863.
 Osémé must have taken advantage of his unit's hit-and-run raids in the Bayou Lafourche valley during the summer of 1864; daughter Marie Olivia was born near Paincourtville in April 1865.
-Osémé survived the conflict and returned to his family.
+Osémé survived the war and returned to his family.
 He died near Paincourtville in March 1869; the priest who recorded the burial, and who did not bother to give any parents' names or even mention a wife, said that Ozémé, as he called him, died at "age ca. 35 years"; nine months shy of that age.
 Did he father any sons?
 Was his early death war-related?

 Joseph Albert, son of Émilie Moïse, perhaps Joseph Marie's daughter Émilie Marguerite, was born near Pierre Part, Assumption Parish, in April 1865; the priest who recorded the boy's baptism did not name the father.